 We hear often about maternity leave and the period of time employees tend to take off from work when they have a new child.
 But what happens when employees need to take days off for less joyous occasions like the death of a family member or loved one?

 Bereavement leave refers to the time an employee takes away from work as a result of the death of a family member or loved one.
 If you’ve ever lost someone close to you, you know that during the days after a death, you need time to grieve and attend (or perhaps help plan) a funeral.
-You might also need time off to attend a wake or a shiva, and to spend some extra time with friends and/or family.
+You might also need time off to attend a wake or a shiva and spend some extra time with friends and family.

 Bereavement leave can be a tricky topic for both employers and employees to navigate because it forces people to mix their professional lives with their very personal ones, and it can feel especially difficult to deal with logistics and facing work when you’re grieving.